Coffee-fueled-deadlines/osrs-hiscores/README.md

-# OSRS Hiscores Wrapper
+# OSRS Hiscores

 ## Purpose
-  The purpose of this Wrapper is to allow for developers to easily access user stats that are recorded and displayed on secure.runescape.com's 'Hiscores' page.
-This wrapper neatly packages the skills into an easy to use dictionary.
-In addition, additional functionality is added for simple level lookups.
+  The purpose of this library is to interface with Old School Runescape (OSRS)'s Hiscores page and allow developers to access stat levels, ranks, and experience levels in a more intuitive way (via dictionary).
+This library accesses this information via a `http.client` request and parses the information accordingly.

 ## Installation